 "Well I think it's worth a shot.
 I'm gonna go for it."
 T.J. declared, heading towards the place were Shay was sitting on the grass.

 "Good luck T.J. …" Mikey called, as the rest of the gang just stared to see what would happen.

 Shay was reading a book on the soft grass as T.J. approached her cautiously, reminding himself to stay confident and focused.

 "Hey there Shay, whatcha doin?"
 He laughed nervously.

 "Oh T.J.!
-Hi, I was just reading this old thing…" She replied happily, shifting her focus to him and turning his way.
+Hi, I was just reading this new book…" She replied happily, shifting her focus to him and turning his way.

 "Calm down T.J. … You got this… She's just a normal girl…" He thought trying to calm himself down.